Below are a few 'extra special' stories of cats homed after being seen on Cat Chat.

 Burton Joyce Cat Welfare, Nottingham

-Alfie (left) and Ollie (right) have been adopted!
-This is as a result of them being seen on your 20 for 20 campaign.
+Alfie (left) and Ollie (right) have been adopted as a result of them being seen on Cat Chat.
 I am overjoyed for these beautiful, 'quirky' boys of course; I love them so much and I know their new owners will do the same and give them a fabulous, loving home at last.
 HUGE thanks to Cat Chat for all your support and amazing help.

 Lancashire Paws Cat Rescue, Bolton